 Coppercoat only needs high-pressure cleaning, and if the boat stays in the water, clean the Copper coat surface 2 or 3 times a year by hand with e.g., a sponge to clean pots.
 Use the green "sanding" part on the sponge or sandpaper grit 180 or finer.

-BLOCKS, BATTEN CARS ETC.:
+BLOCKS, BATTEN CARS ETC.

-It is recommended that all blocks, batten cars are washed in freshwater and when dry greased with Teflon type spray or e.g., the best is Mc-Lube from Harken.
+It is recommended that all blocks, batten cars are greased with Teflon type spray or e.g., the best is Mc-Lube from Harken.

 Wash and rinse the batten cars well, incl. the mast track.